Note: The free primer of this detailed report can be requested from here.

 The main motto of various regulatory authorities such as FDA, Europen, WPO, FSSAI, Commission European food safety authorities is to keep check on the companies in order to make sure the product and services that are delivered must meet with the quality compliance along with promoting globally the technology, science and engineering that has evolved in areas of packaging , skills and expertise required in packaging knowledge, advises on the making more operational units for the purpose to encourage development of international trading along with adopting sustainable packaging methods.
 A cognizance of product packaging materials regulations is therefore essential for all importers and exporters selling in the European Union or Worldwide.

-Accelerated by a transition from cheaper plastic materials towards recyclable, environment friendly materials for packaging of various types, the sustainable packaging industry has seen evident expansion.
-The global sustainable packaging market stands at about $89 billion and is expected to grow to $117.3 billion by 2025 with a Compound Annual Growth Rate (CAGR) of 5.6% in the forecasted period.
-Amongst the various sectors that the packaging industry serves, food and beverage segment has emerged as the largest end user of sustainable plastic packaging.
+Accelerated by a transition from cheaper plastic materials towards recyclable, environment-friendly materials for packaging of various types, the sustainable packaging industry has seen evident expansion.
+The global sustainable packaging market stood at about $168.3 billion in 2017 and is expected to grow to an estimated value of $268.2 billion by 2025 with a Compound Annual Growth Rate (CAGR) of 6% in this period.
+Amongst the various sectors that the packaging industry serves, the food and beverage segment has emerged as the largest end-user of sustainable plastic packaging.
 Geographically, the Asia Pacific region is speculated to be the leader in the sustainable packaging industry.

-The global green packaging market size was estimated at USD 152.2 billion in 2016 and is expected to register a CAGR of 5.7% from 2016 to 2024.
-Growing consumer awareness and strict government with edible packaging materials made from natural ingredients are anticipated to gain popularity in the coming years.
+With growing consumer awareness and stricter government norms, edible packaging materials made from natural ingredients are anticipated to gain popularity in the coming years.
 The green packaging market registered a value of USD 237.74 billion in 2019 and is expected to be 313.93 billion in 2025 to register a CAGR of 5.7% over the forecast period 2020-2025.
 The global market size of flexible plastic packaging was valued at USD 97.97 billion in 2016, and is projected to reach USD 131.65 billion by 2022, at a CAGR of 5.2%.
 The base year considered for the study is 2016 with the market size projected from 2017 to 2022.

 Global market research report & analysis for other sectors in the sustainable packaging industry can be requested from here.